terceranexus6/copylazyjacker/README.md

 But remember! don't rely your proffesional software security in fast scanning, ask a proffesional!

-In the future we want to offer a higher scanning service with a curating tool for domains and certein organizations. **_Unsecure pages, beware!_**
+In the future we want to offer a higher scanning service with a curating tool for domains and certain organizations. **_Unsecure pages, beware!_**

 [![Made with HACKING and Open Source](https://badges.frapsoft.com/os/v2/open-source.png?v=103)](https://www.gnu.org/licenses/gpl-3.0.en.html)